Systematic Analysis of Experiment Precision Measures and Methods for Experiments Comparison: Discussion

-There is another caveat related with the $\ell$ measure (and with the experiment precision comparison method based on it).
-Although the results in Sec.~\ref{ssec:comparisons_of_experiments} yet again point to $\ell$ measure's superiority, the measure has one property that may give it an unfair advantage.
+There is another caveat related with the $\ell$ measure (and the appropriate experiment precision comparison method).
+Although the results in Sec.~\ref{ssec:comparisons_of_experiments} point to $\ell$ measure's superiority, the measure has a property that may give it an unfair advantage.
 Internally, the $\ell$ measure is based on the Li2020 model.
-This model is built on top of the normal distribution---the same distribution our data generator uses to generate simulated experiments.
-For this reason, it may be easier for the $\ell$ measure, when compared to other measures, to properly recover uncertainty $\sigma$ that we use to generate the simulated data.
+This model is built on top of the normal distribution, the same distribution our data generator uses to generate simulated experiments.
+Thus, it may be easier for the $\ell$ measure, when compared to other measures, to properly recover uncertainty $\sigma$ that we use to generate the simulated data.
 Since we assume that differences in data generator's $\sigma$ correspond to changes in experiment precision, a measure better able to recover $\sigma$ naturally appears as better in detecting experiment precision differences.
 Importantly, the superiority in recovering $\sigma$ of the data generator does not have to necessarily translate into proper experiment precision extraction for real data.

 Notwithstanding the caveats mentioned above, the $\ell$ measure seems to be the best in estimating experiment precision (at least within the boundaries of our definition of the concept given in Sec.~\ref{ssec:notion_of_experiment_precision}).
 Its superior performance is clear both in the simulated experiments (cf. Sec.~\ref{sec:results}) and when the measure is applied to real data (cf. Sec.~\ref{sec:practical_use_case}).
 Still, our recommendation is to compute all three measures ($\ell$, $g$, and $a$) for each subjective experiment conducted.
 Measure's indications should be reported, along with their standard errors and the number of observations they are based on.
 For example, if we were to report the $g$ measure for the sixth experiment of the VQEG HDTV Phase I study (cf. the first row of Tab.~\ref{tab:raw_exp_prec}), we would give measure's indication ($0.908$), its standard error ($0.0050$) and the number of observations it is based on ($168$, since that many video stimuli were presented to experiment participants).